CiscoDevNet/Cisco_Support_API_Postman/README.md

 ## How to use

-The collection contains one sample call for each endpoint of the Support APIs (minus the Automated Software Distribution (ASD) API) with what I consider the most common parameters.
-The Support APIs use OAuth 2 for authentication so I set OAuth client credentials at the collection level; the individual calls inherit from there.
+The collection contains one sample call for each endpoint of the Support APIs.
+The Support APIs use OAuth 2 for authentication so the OAuth client credentials are set at the collection level (individuals calls are inherited from there)

 The collection also contains a sample OAuth 2 call to the Cisco token server to get a token via the client credentials grant type.
-While this is not really part of the Support APIs, I wanted to give the developers a way to see the actual call to the token server if they were using Postman to model their code.
+While this is not really part of the Support APIs, This gives a developer a way to see the actual call to the token server if developers are using Postman to model the code.
 This request includes a post-request "Test" that takes the access token from the response and populates the {{token}} env variable for subsequent use.
-(My workflow within Postman used the get token request and not the embedded OAuth process.
-I found it easier to manually run get token whenever a token expired and have it automatically populate {{token}} then go through Postman's Authorization tab process.)